 - Develop a "just-in-case" plan.
 If you see a train while crossing the tracks, keep going, even if the warning gates are down.
 The gates will break way on impact by design.

 - Watch for low ground clearance, especially if driving a lowboy, car carrier, moving van or possum-belly livestock trailer.
 Make sure all landing gear is in the "up" position.

 - Try a new route.
 If possible, plan your route to avoid railroad crossings.

-Bonus tip: Make sure you get adequate rest and obey all mandatory FMCSA hours-of-service rules so you're alert on the road.
+Bonus tip: Make sure you get adequate rest and obey all mandatory Federal Motor Carrier Safety Administration (FMCSA) hours-of-service rules so you're alert on the road.

 If you get stuck on the tracks, get out of the truck immediately.
 Move away from the crossing in the direction of the approaching train to avoid flying debris.
 Call the emergency phone number posted at the tracks.
 Report your location and the DOT crossing number.
 If you don't see a posted emergency phone or DOT crossing number, call 9-1-1.